Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 After the Anti-Fighter Barrages, all other pre-combat effects are resolved.
 All pre-combat [combat rolls](#CombatRoll) granted by these effects are performed simultaneously, then the attacker assigns to her units the hits obtained by the defender, before the defender does the same with the attacker's hits (see [assigning a hit](#AssigningAHit)).

 ### 2) Space Battle Combat Round
-#### 2.a) Announce Retreats
-At this step, the defender may choose to announce a retreat.
-If she does not announce a retreat, then the attacker may announce a retreat.
-For now, these are just announcements, the actual retreats are executed at a later step of the Combat Round.

-#### 2.b) Perform Combat Rolls
+#### 2.a) Perform Combat Rolls
 Each ship in the System of the Space Battle performs as many [Combat Rolls](#CombatRoll) as its [Combat Dice](#CombatDice) characteristic.
 All dice are rolled simultaneously.

-#### 2.c) Assign Hits
+#### 2.b) Assign Hits
 First, the **attacker** must assign to her ships the hits obtained by the **defender**.
 Then the defender does the same with the attacker's hits.

-#### 2.d) Execute Retreats
-If a player announced a retreat previously in the Combat Round, **and there are still ships from both the attacker and the defender in the System of the Space Battle** (else the retreat is cancelled), then she must now designate  a destination System for the retreat, called the **Retreat System**, satisfying the following:

-* The Retreat System does not contain enemy ships
-* There is no non-friendly Space Mines between the Retreat System and the System of the Space Battle.
-* If the System of the Space Battle is activated, then the retreating player must spend a Command Counter from [Strategy Allocation](#StrategyAllocation) in order to choose an unactivated System as the Retreat System.

-If no possible Retreat System exists, the retreat is cancelled.
-Else, the retreating player must place one of her Command Counter from [reinforcements](#Reinforcements) in the Retreat System and move all of her ships from the System of the Space Battle to this System.
+#### 2.c) Retreat
+Skip this step if either side has no remaining ships in the System.

+At this step, the attacker may announce a retreat (see below).
+Then the defender may choose to immediately conduct a retreat.
+If the defender does not retreat, the attacker may conduct the announced retreat.
+In order to conduct (or announce) a retreat, a player must choose an adjacent system that does not contain enemy ships.
+The retreat is conducted by moving the fleet to the destination system and activating it from reinforcements.

+Exception; If the retreating fleet is *activated*, and the destination system is *not*, the activation must instead be paid from Strategy Allocation.

 <a name="InvasionCombats">
 ## Invasion Combats